 Landscape Management Process - the Big Picture

 Your IT landscape consists of all entities needed to run your business.
 Depending on the deployment model, these are systems or tenants, serverssoftware products, and so on.
+To keep your business running and continuously improve your processes, both servers/tenants and software are changing constantly.

-We can speak of three states of IT landscapes:
+Three states of IT landscapes:

 • Next version of the landscape, which is in the phase of detailed planning followed by the implementation on the system level.